smangul1/MiCoP/README.md

 MiCoP is a mapping-based method that expects output from a mapping tool in SAM format.
 For the mapping tool, we recommend BWA.
 To eliminate confusion over which databases to use, how to extract necessary information from them, which alignment tool to use, and how to use it, we have included a copy of the BWA alignment tool (see License info) and a script to run it using the settings expected by MiCoP.
 This script is called run-bwa.py.

 *Note*: Runtime for the BWA alignment step dominates the total computation time.
-For large reads files, this may take a wwhile.
+For large reads files, this may take a while.

 Basic usage is very simple: